 Teaching your child how to be persistent is key to building their self-motivation.
 Model behaviors, thoughts and attitudes of how you handle challenging situations in front of your child.
 Children are always watching and picking up our habits (for better or worse!).

-Want to receive parenting resources delivered monthly to your inbox?
+Do you want parenting resources delivered monthly to your inbox?